miso-lims/walkthroughs/tutorial-detailed-libraries.md

 parent sample's location, the indices can be copy-pasted in the order that the robot requires.

-{% include libraries-receipt.md detailed=page.is-detailed section=3
+{% include libraries-receipt.md detailed=page.is-detailed section=3 %}
-  platform='Illumina' type='Paired End' kit='any option' %}

 {% include libraries-qc.md %}